-64. Basic infrastructure and services at the community level include the delivery of safe water, sanitation, waste management, social welfare, transportation and communication facilities, energy, health and emergency services, schools, public safety and the management of open spaces, among others.
-The lack of adequate basic services, a key component of shelter, exacts a heavy toll on human health, productivity and the quality of life, particularly for the urban and rural poor.
-Local and state/province authorities, as the case may be, have the primary responsibility for the delivery of services, regulated by appropriate legislation and standards.
-Their capacity to manage, operate, and maintain infrastructure and basic services must be supported by national governments.
-There is, however, a host of other actors, including the private sector, communities and non-governmental organizations (NGOs), who can participate in service provision under the co-ordination of governments at all levels.
+64. Basic infrastructure and services at the community level include the delivery of safe water, sanitation, waste management. social welfare. transport and communications facilities, energy, health and emergency services, schools, public safety and the management of open spaces, among others.
+The lack of adequate basic services, a key component of shelter. exacts a heavy toll on human health, productivity and the quality of life, particularly for the urban and rural poor.
+Local and state/provincial authorities, as the case may be, have the primary responsibility for the delivery of services. regulated by appropriate legislation and standards.
+Their capacity to manage, operate, and maintain infrastructure and basic services must be supported by national Governments.
+There are, however, a host of other actors, including the private sector, communities and non-governmental organizations, who can participate in service provision under the coordination of Governments at all levels.

-- 65. To safeguard the health, safety, welfare and improved living environment of all people and to provide adequate and affordable basic infrastructure and services, governments at all appropriate levels, including local authorities, in collaboration with all stake holders should [ensure]: - (a) the supply of and access to adequate quantities of safe drinking water; - (b) adequate sanitation and waste management; - (c) access to affordable public transport and communication facilities; - (d) equitable allocation of social services; - (e) access to sustainable sources of energy; and - (f) the provision and maintenance of adequate roads, streets, parks and open spaces. - 66.
-To ensure the equitable provision of basic infrastructure and service delivery systems, governments at all levels, including local authorities, should: - (a) join with all stake holders in providing serviced land and/or in allocating adequate space for all basic services, including recreational open space, etc in development schemes; - (b) involve local communities in decision-making and in setting priorities for the provision of services; - (c) advise local communities in setting standards for, and the operation and maintenance of, community facilities; - (d) support efforts of academic and professional groups in analyzing the need for infrastructure and services at the community level; - (e) facilitate the mobilization of funds from all stake holders for increased investment in the sector; - (f) establish support mechanisms to enable the poor and disadvantaged to have access to basic infrastructure and services; and
+65. To safeguard the health, safety, welfare and improved living environment of all people and to provide adequate and affordable basic infrastructure and services, Governments at all appropriate levels, including local authorities, in cooperation with all other stakeholders should [ensure]:

+(a) The supply of and access to adequate quantities of safe drinking water;

+(b) Adequate sanitation and waste management;

+(c) Access to affordable public transport and communications facilities;

+(d) Equitable allocation of social services;

+(e) Access to sustainable sources of energy; and

+(f) The provision and maintenance of adequate roads, streets, parks and open spaces.

+66. To ensure the equitable provision of basic infrastructure and service delivery systems, Governments at all levels, including local authorities, should:

+(a) Join with all stakeholders in providing serviced land and/or in allocating adequate space for all basic services, including recreational open space, etc. in development schemes;

+(b) Involve local communities in decision-making and in setting priorities for the provision of services;

+(c) Advise local communities in setting standards for, and the operation and maintenance of, community facilities:

+(d) Support efforts of academic and professional groups in analysing the need for infrastructure and services at the community level;

+(e) Facilitate the mobilization of funds from all stakeholders for increased investment in the sector;

+(f) Establish support mechanisms to enable the poor and disadvantaged to have access to basic infrastructure and services; and